jclouds/legacy-jclouds.github.com/documentation/quickstart/abiquo.md

 1. Get access to a running Abiquo cloud.
 2. Ensure you are using a recent JDK 6 version.
-3. Setup your project to include `abiquo`.
+3. Set up your project to include `abiquo`.
 	* Get the dependencies `org.jclouds.labs/abiquo` using jclouds [Installation](/documentation/userguide/installation-guide).
-4. Start coding
+4. Start coding.

-## Using the ComputeService portable api
+## Using the ComputeService portable API

 The following example will deploy a single node using the default settings configured by the administrator of your tenant account: